What is cerebral palsy?

 The brain injury or problem that causes cerebral palsy doesn't get worse over time.
 But new symptoms may appear, or symptoms may change or get worse as your child gets older.
 This is why some babies born with cerebral palsy don't show clear signs of it right away.

 Your child's doctor will do a physical exam and ask you about your child's medical history.
 He or she will ask about your child's growth and about any problems you may have noticed.
 The doctor may also ask about your child's development.

 Tests, such as a CT scan or an MRI of your child's head, may also be done.
 Or the doctor may look at ultrasound pictures of the brain.
-These tests can help the doctor find out the cause of cerebral palsy.
+These tests can sometimes help the doctor find the cause of cerebral palsy.

 If your child has a severe form of cerebral palsy, a doctor may be able to pinpoint the problem within the first few weeks of your child's life.
 But parents are often the first to notice that their baby does not have the abilities and skills that are common in other children in the same age group.
 These developmental delays can be early signs of cerebral palsy.